Focus Question: What components are needed to write a clear and interesting sentence?

 - a variety of types of sentences: statement, question, exclamation.

-- transitions that help to move the story along.
+- transitions that move the story along.

 - an ending sentence.